For individuals, groups, and businesses.

 In its less formal format, however, philosophical consulting has been occurring since the birth of philosophy, whenever this birth took place.
 For my purposes, I will locate this starting-point in Ancient Greece, specifically in the philosophising of Socrates.

 Socrates’ student, Plato, wrote The Dialogues .
 In a comment that emphasises the importance of Plato’s work, Alfred North Whitehead commented that the “safest general characterization of the European philosophical tradition is that it consists of a series of footnotes to Plato.”
 The Dialogues can be described as a series of long philosophical consultations, which is to say a series of conversations wherein philosophical themes are explored in order to re-align the thinking of one of the ‘interlocutors’ (which means ‘participants in conversation’).
+This is relevant considering that one of the participants (maybe a group of people too) in philosophical consultations may benefit from a philosophical context in which perspectives are broadened to the extent that old problems or challenges are seen in a novel light.

 I started teaching philosophy in the year 2006 (and other subjects before then), and after every lecture a student or several students would approach me and ask if they could continue talking about the content that we covered in class.
 These students always wanted to explore further how the philosophical theory we had covered in class was relevant to their lives.
 Philosophy, more so than any other subject, had a way of broadening students’ perspectives in ways that allowed them to think differently about their problems, their roles, their relationships, their aspirations, their society, and so on.
 Philosophical consulting was taking place.